CORE-SNU/DR-Risk-Map/README.md

 - The DR-risk map is constructed by solving the SDP problem using **[MOSEK](https://www.mosek.com)**
 - The MPC is solved using **[FORCESPRO 6.0.0](https://forces.embotech.com/)**

-To install FORCESPRO, you first need to get license.
-If you are currently working as a researcher you can request academic license.
-For detailed installation guide refer to [official manual](https://forces.embotech.com/Documentation/index.html).

 ## 2. Quick Start

 ### 2.1.
 DR-RRT*